Osiris-Team/jSQL-Gen/README.md

 - Protection against timed out connections.
 - 0% boilerplate and simple code decreasing the risk for bugs.
 - (Optional) Helper WHERE class for generating simple and complex SQL queries, from compile-safe functions.
 - Safe removal of rows where references will be unset (set to -1) by default.
 Also provides removeRefs(...) to safely remove referenced rows.
+References are created by naming your column like so: tableNameId.

 ### ⚡️ Performance
 - No runtime overhead for class generation (unlike other ORMs).